Christmas is a fun time, filled with festivities, time spent with family, gift shopping and laughter….unless you work in a salon!

 Instead, create a merry atmosphere in your salon by combining a selection of the products you already have into Christmas Gift Packs using cellophane and Christmas ribbon.

-Make up packs for different budgets, attach a small gift card to each and voila, you not only have some lovely gifts to retail, but you will have added to the festive appearance of your salon without having to spend a great deal of extra money on additional stock.
+Make up packs for different budgets, attach a small gift card to each and voila, you not only have some lovely gifts to retail, but you will have added to the festive appearance of your salon without having to spend a great deal of extra money on any additional stock.

-Make sure you have well presented testers available for all the products you package up, so your clients can try before they buy.
+Make sure you have well-presented testers available for all the products you package up, so your clients can try before they buy.

 Strategy # 16

 Your local trading area is simply full of business owners at a loss as to what to buy their staff for Christmas!